wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-infrastructure/includes/assess-monitor-infrastructure.md

 - **Security automation** analyzes the data collected from security orchestration and automates the standard workflows and tasks, such as vulnerability scanning, log analysis, and auditing.
 It triggers security alerts and potential intrusions.
 - **Security response** works with both automated and manual processes to plan, manage, monitor, and report incidents to support a timely response to security threats.

 Both SOAR and SIEM platforms collect, monitor, and analyze data from multiple sources.
 However, there are a few differences as to how each platform performs and executes the security processes.
 For example, **SIEM** systems collect data, determine anomalies, evaluate threats, and send alerts to security analysts when there's a potential threat. **SOAR** systems integrate a wider range of internal and external tools and applications while handling the same tasks.
-SOAR technology leverages artificial intelligence to automate threat detection and incident response.
+SOAR technology uses artificial intelligence to automate threat detection and incident response.
 This enables the sending of an alert about a security incident before it occurs.
 Both platforms can be used together for overall security operations.

 ### Endpoint Detection and Response

 Endpoint Detection and Response (EDR) is a technology that monitors for and detects potential threats or suspicious activities occurring at endpoints.
-The core objective of EDR solutions is to provide real-time alerts and visibility into threats and the impact on the organization, in case of an attack.
+The core objective of EDR solutions is to provide real-time alerts and visibility into threats and the impact on the organization, if there is an attack.

 ## Workload behavior assessment